 For Indexed Strategies that use the S&P 500 Index, Russell 2000 Index, or the First Trust Barclays Edge Index, the Index is the level of the S&P 500 Index, Russell 2000 Index, or the First Trust Barclays Edge Index for the applicable Market Close.
-For Indexed Strategies that use the SPDR Gold Shares ETF, the iShares U.S. Real Estate ETF or the iShares MSCI EAFE ETF, the Index is the applicable exchange-traded fund's share price on the NYSE Arca at the applicable Market Close.
+For Indexed Strategies that use the SPDR Gold Shares ETF, or the iShares MSCI EAFE ETF, the Index is the applicable exchange-traded fund's share price on the NYSE Arca at the applicable Market Close.

 We will use consistent sources to obtain the values of an Index.
-We currently obtain the values for the S&P 500 Index and the SPDR Gold Shares ETF from S&P Dow Jones Indices LLC, the values for the iShares MSCI EAFE ETF and iShares U.S. Real Estate ETF from BlackRock, Inc., the values for the First Trust Barclays Edge Index from Bloomberg Index Services Limited, and the values for the Russell 2000 Index from FTSE Russell.
+We currently obtain the values for the S&P 500 Index and the SPDR Gold Shares ETF from S&P Dow Jones Indices LLC, the values for the iShares MSCI EAFE ETF from BlackRock, Inc., the values for the First Trust Barclays Edge Index from Bloomberg Index Services Limited, and the values for the Russell 2000 Index from FTSE Russell.
 If those sources are no longer available, we will select an alternative published source(s) to obtain such values.

 Additional Index information, including disclaimers, may be found in Appendix D.